telehash/telehash-js/README.md

 # Seeds

 Telehash apps always need one or more seeds to bootstrap from, the default ones are in [seeds.json](seeds.json).
-You can run your own seed via:
+You can run your own seed via `npm start` or manually via `node seed/seed.js`.

-`node seed/seed.js`

 Take the output JSON, put it in an array and in your own seeds.json file, then load it with `.addSeeds("./seeds.json")`.

 # "Field Test" Utility

-A way to explore telehash is using the field test app which provides a command line of utilities to explore the DHT and connect to other hashnames:
+There is a field test command line utility included to explore the DHT and connect to other hashnames, just run `node fieldtest/tft.js`.

-`node fieldtest/tft.js`

 # Library Interface